SpadeHeart

 Q: Why MHBC?

 Our current premises are an ideal location, but very expensive.
 At the time of registration, we barely broke even, leaving our finances in a fragile state.
-Even the smallest drop in membership, increase in rent, or need for replacement equipment would leave us in a precarious position.
+Even the smallest drop in membership, increase in rent, or need for replacement equipment would have left us in a precarious position.
 Many face-to-face bridge clubs had closed since Covid.
 As a CIO we get reduced rental charge, which gave us a much better chance of survival.
 In addition, a CIO can apply for charitable grants, which supports our long-term goal of expanding into our own premises.

 Q: In what respect is what MHBC does "charitable"?

-The EBU definition, agreed by the Charity Commission is that bridge is charitable as a mind sport in much the same way as other amateur sport is charitable:
+The EBU definition, agreed by the Charity Commission is that bridge is charitable as a mind sport in much the same way as other amateur sport is charitable.

 Q: How does it affect members?

+The flip side to this is that members no longer own a share of the club assets, they belong to the CIO.
+So as and when our bank balances and assets grow, those funds and assets do not belong to the members.
 This may be no bad thing.
 There are cases where clubs have become very wealthy, but bitter infighting around the use of the assets prevents them from using them in the best interest of the club.
-As a CIO we can ONLY use assets to further our cause; something over which the Charities Commission keep a close watch
+As a CIO we can ONLY use assets to further our cause; something over which the Charities Commission keep a close watch.

 Q: How does it affect the running of the club?